 St. Thomas Aquinas Stained Glass

-The stained glass window located in the Chapel of St. Thomas University, Fredericton, N.B.
+The stained glass window located in the Great Hall at St. Thomas University, Fredericton, N.B.
 Canada depicts the story of the University and its patron St. Thomas Aquinas (c.
 1225-1274), who taught at the University of Paris and is seated ‘in cathedra’ (in the teacher’s chair).

 The over arching theme of the window is the unity of knowledge to which the mission of a Catholic university is devoted and which is represented by our patron, St. Thomas Aquinas, the great medieval theologian, known as the ‘Angelic Doctor’.
 Through his commentaries on the Bible and the Philosopher, that is Aristotle, mediated to him through Muslim and Jewish thinkers, he offers a vision of Christian humanism grounded in reason and divine revelation.

 Christ, Savior of humanity bestows his grace and doctrine.
 Sent forth by the Father, the Word became Flesh and dwelt among us.
 [Jn 1:14] The Word and Redeemer by His sacrifice on the cross has saved and redeemed humanity.
 The several crosses distributed throughout the window remind us of this sacrifice as well as of the mission and place of church in the world, in community; both academic and socio-political.

 After the Ascension, this work of Christ began with the descent of the Holy Spirit on the Apostles and continues through the doctors of the Church particularly with St. Thomas Aquinas.
 The Father put all into Jesus’ hands.
 From these hands is sent forth the gift of the Holy Spirit after the baptism [Acts.
 8:17].
 Biblical and local historical representations are referenced in the presentation.